bcsanches/DCCLite/readme.md

 Why not use DCC++?

-Until the current date (December 2019) [DCC++][14] does not have an easy or standard way to serve multiples Arduinos for a large model railroad.
-Right now, only for controlling my model railroad staging yard I need four Arduinos for turnouts.
+Until the current date (February 2022) [DCC++][14] does not have an easy or standard way to serve multiples Arduinos for a large model railroad.
+Right now, only for controlling my model railroad staging yard I need four Arduinos just for turnouts.

 So, DCC++ does not allow me:
 - Have multiple Arduinos working together on the same layout / network